 Every time you launch an instance from an AMI, a root storage device is created for that instance.
 The root storage device contains all the information necessary to boot the instance.
-For more information, see Amazon EC2 Root Device Volume (p.
-123).
 You can specify storage volumes in addition to the root device volume when you create an AMI or launch an instance using block device mapping.
-For more information, see Block Device Mapping (p.
-522).

 You can also attach EBS volumes to a running instance.
-For more information, see Attaching a Volume to an Instance (p.
-469).